Mark Muñoz: Ultimate Fighting Championship

 Muñoz was set to fight Chael Sonnen on January 28, 2012, at UFC on Fox: Evans vs. Davis.
 However, Muñoz pulled out of his fight with Sonnen on January 17, 2012, due to an injury during training and was replaced by Michael Bisping, who was pulled from a scheduled fight with Demian Maia on the same card.

 Returning to action, Muñoz instead faced Chris Weidman on July 11, 2012, in the main event at UFC on Fuel TV: Munoz vs. Weidman.
-He lost the fight via KO in the second round.
-Munoz broke his foot in the course of the fight and was forced out of competition for a year.
+He lost the fight via knockout in the second round.
+He broke his foot during the course of the fight and was forced out of competition for a year.
+During his time on the sidelines, Muñoz gained a significant amount of weight.

-Muñoz defeated Tim Boetsch via unanimous decision on July 6, 2013, at UFC 162.
+Muñoz made his return from injury at UFC 162, where he defeated Tim Boetsch via unanimous decision.

 Muñoz was expected to face Michael Bisping on October 26, 2013, at UFC Fight Night 30.
 However, Bisping pulled out of the bout with an eye injury and was replaced by Lyoto Machida.
 Munoz lost the fight via knockout in the first round.

 Muñoz faced Gegard Mousasi at UFC Fight Night: Munoz vs. Mousasi on May 31, 2014 He lost via rear-naked choke submission.

 On June 12, 2014 Muñoz's new four-fight contract with UFC was announced.

 Muñoz was very briefly scheduled to face Caio Magalhães on February 28, 2015, at UFC 184.
 However, shortly after the bout was announced by the UFC, Magalhães indicated that he would not be able to compete at the event due to a lingering infection after recent dental surgery, which would require additional surgery.
 Muñoz stayed on the card and eventually faced returning UFC veteran Roan Carneiro.
 He lost the fight via technical submission in the first round.

 Muñoz faced Luke Barnatt on May 16, 2015, at UFC Fight Night 66.
 Muñoz has indicated that win or lose, he expected this fight to be his last.
 Munoz dominated the fight in the stand-up and ground, winning a unanimous decision (29-28, 30-27, 30-27).
 Keeping his promise, an emotional Munoz took off his gloves after the fight and placed them in the center of the octagon.

 Personal life

-Muñoz lives with his wife and his four children in Mission Viejo, California.
+Muñoz resides Mission Viejo, California with his wife and four children.
+He speaks fluent English and Tagalog.

 Muñoz ran his own gym, Reign Training Center, in Lake Forest but in the end of April 2015, he sold it to an investor to dedicate more personal time to his children and as a wrestling coach.
 He was placed on administrative leave from his job as a high school wrestling coach at Fairmont Private Schools in Anaheim, California, in May 2022 amid allegations he encouraged students to settle their disputes with playground boxing matches.
 Muñoz issued a statement denying the allegations.

 Acting career

-Muñoz is acting as the main character of a 2020 film Lumpia with a Vengeance, in which he is also one of the co-producers.
+Muñoz starred in the 2020 film Lumpia with a Vengeance, in which he is also one of the co-producers.